|For the finest Indian food in Prague, look no further than Indian Jewel, which offers an authentic flavour of India right in the heart of the city.|

 The drinks menu has a few Czech and International wines, along with beers, spirits and basic cocktails, set at standard prices for this part of town.

-In the warmer months there is the option of dining on the terrace outside, which offers views over the charming Tınskı Dvur Square.
+In the warmer months there is the option of dining outside.

 Indian Jewel is popular with both Czech people and tourists for its well-priced, nicely presented food.
 The friendly environment is suitable for business and leisure diners.